Kingdom of Fife AFA

 The Kingdom of Fife AFA is a football league competition for amateur clubs in the Fife peninsula of Scotland.
 The league was created in 2017 with the merger of the Kingdom Caledonian Amateur Football Association and Fife Amateur Football Association.
-The association is affiliated to the Scottish Amateur Football Association and currently has 33 clubs across three divisions.
+The association is affiliated to the Scottish Amateur Football Association and for the 2024/25 season had 28 clubs across three divisions.